Callidon/bloom-filters/README.md

 // remove something
 filter.remove('bob')
 console.log(filter.has('bob')) // output: false

+// alternatively, create a Cuckoo Filter optimal for a number of items and a desired error rate const items = ['alice', 'bob'] const errorRate = 0.04 // 4 % error rate filter = CuckooFilter.create(items.length, errorRate)

+// or create a Cuckoo Filter optimal for a collections of items and a desired error rate filter = CuckooFilter.from(items, errorRate)
 ```

-Similar constructors:
-- `CuckooFilter.create(max_size, error_rate, bucketSize, maxKicks, seed)`: Create an optimal Cuckoo Filter given the max number of elements, the error rate and the number of buckets.

-**Important**: The error rate can go up to 1.10^-18 = (0.000000000000000001).
+**WARNING**: The error rate cannot be higher than `1 * 10^-18`.
 After this, You will get an error saying that the fingerprint length is higher than the hash length.

 ### Counting Bloom Filter